Your basket is currently empty!

 Fast-paced retail and customer service roles can be challenging for individuals with ADHD due to the high demand for attention to detail, multitasking, and managing time-sensitive tasks.

-The to provide excellent customer service while meeting sales targets can further exacerbate the challenges faced by individuals with ADHD.
+The pressure to provide excellent customer service while meeting sales targets can further exacerbate the challenges faced by individuals with ADHD.

 It is helpful to consider some of the key tasks and responsibilities involved in fast-paced retail and customer service roles to understand the specific difficulties that individuals with ADHD may encounter.